hexatomic/hexatomic/docs/user/src/usage/graph-editor/console.md

 ![Output after adding an NP node](newnode-example-1.png)

-The following command creates a new node using the namespace "tiger" for the annotation (see also [Defining annotations](#defining-annotations)).
+The following command creates a new node using the namespace "tiger" for the annotation.

 ```text
 n tiger:cat:NP #t1